Sam Bradman

 Sam Bradman (born May 26, 1990) is a retired professional lacrosse player from Canton, NY.
 He played at the midfield position in various professional leagues, most notably for Team STX of the LXM Pro Tour league.

 He played college lacrosse at the Division III level for Salisbury University in Maryland, where he led his team to two consecutive NCAA Division III men's lacrosse championships and was named the 2012 National Division III Player of the Year.

-He is widely regarded as one of the most successful Division III college lacrosse players of his generation.
+He has been described as one of the most successful Division III college lacrosse players of his generation.

 College career

 During high school, despite being recruited to play at the Division I level, Bradman opted to compete for the Seagulls of Division III powerhouse Salisbury University.
 He has stated that he made the choice so that he could follow in his father's footsteps as a physical educator.

 Freshman year

-During his freshman year, he scored 17 goals and 24 assists, and his team ended with a 16-4 record and NCAA Quarterfinal appearance.
+During his freshman year, he scored 17 goals and 24 assists, and his team ended with a 16–4 record and NCAA Quarterfinal appearance.